-February is Annual Boost Self-Esteem Month.
-To observe it, Kindness-Compassion-and-Coaching.com is publishing a series of posts about the many aspects of this intriguing subject.
+To observe Annual Boost Self-Esteem Month, Kindness-Compassion-and-Coaching.com published a series of posts about this intriguing subject.
 As we discussed in previous posts, self-esteem is the foundation upon which our confidence, resilience, and overall well-being are built.
 (If you would like to read the series from the beginning, please start with this piece: Self-Esteem: What You Need to Know and Secrets Revealed.)
 Self-discovery plays a vital role in any effort to assess our self-esteem, or to improve it.
 Today’s post focuses on the process of self-discovery, how to undertake a self-discovery process and more.

 The Basics of Self-Discovery